inkarkat/smartless/README.md

 # the default arguments to the pager
 SMARTLESS_PAGER_ARGUMENTS='-iR'

-# enable capturing of the full output to uniquely named files in the temp directory, using the configured prefix
+# enable capturing of the full output to uniquely named files in the capture directory
-SMARTLESS_CAPTURE_PREFIX=
+SMARTLESS_CAPTURE_DIR=
+# template for naming the capture files, cp. "man mktemp"
+SMARTLESS_CAPTURE_TEMPLATE=XXXXXX
 ```

 ## Contributing